opencpi/opencpi/README.md

 Installation
 ---
 #### YUM / RPM

+**This is the recommended usage for most users** and the most likely to be supported.

-This is for CentOS 6 or 7 systems:
+On CentOS 6 or 7 systems:
- - `sudo yum install yum-utils`
+ - `sudo yum install yum-utils epel-release`
  - `sudo yum-config-manager --add-repo=http://opencpi.github.io/repo/opencpi-v1.4.0.repo`
- - `sudo yum install 'opencpi-*' 'ocpi-prereq-*'`
+ - `sudo yum install 'opencpi*'`

 For additional information, consult the [YUM/RPM Installation Guide][rpminstall].